 Build an Emergency Fund

 As soon as you start finding any extra cash for your savings, they should go into an emergency fund.
 Ultimately, an emergency fund is what you can rely on to keep you protected when the unexpected happens in your life.
 In an ideal world, we’d all have plenty of funds to keep us going if we should lose our job or have an emergency to handle.
 However, the truth is that we’re rarely prepared for everything that life has to throw at us.

 Build an emergency fund that consists of around six months’ worth of the expenses that you’re going to need to keep living your everyday lifestyle.
 If possible, keep this fund in a separate bank account, so you’re not tempted to use it.

 Invest in your Future

 Being prepared with a solid financial plan isn’t just about saving as much cash as possible, you’ll also need to think about how you can build your savings over time too.
 Investing in assets and strategies that can build your wealth is a great way to put your money to work for you.
 Remember, you don’t necessarily need a lot of cash to start investing these days.
-You can get started with some low-price stocks and shares, and put more cash into your investments as you go.
+You can get started with some low-price stocks, buy snowflake shares, and put more cash into your investments as you go.

 If you’re brand-new to investing, you could even consider using one of the new apps or tools that allow you to round-up the cost of your expenses and put the extra money left into your investment budget.
 For instance, you might spend $12.00 and spend $3 on investing.